Steps to get help with financial hardship caused by domestic and family violence

 If you can’t agree, dispute it

-If you can’t come to an agreement that you think is fair, you have the right to seek “dispute resolution” if it’s available.
+If you can’t come to an agreement that you think is fair, you may have the right to access dispute resolution.
 These free and independent services give you an opportunity to explain how you can work with your creditors to get back on track with payments.
 Refer to dispute resolution.

 If your creditor is a bank or other finance company